calmm-js/kefir.atom/README.md

 * You get **_consistent_** access to state using [get](#get)
   and [modify](#modify) operations at any point and through all views.
-  * *This means that by using views, both decomposed and composed, of state you avoid copying state the problems associated with that.*
+  * *This means that by using views, both decomposed and composed, of state you can avoid copying state and inconsistency problems associated with that.*

 * You can **_observe_** state and **_react upon_** state changes
   as [AbstractMutable](#class-AbstractMutable)s are